ChristoforosPsychas/Feed-Reader-Testing/README.md

 1. Download or clone this repository so that you can run Jasmine in your local computer
 2. Open index.html in your browser
 3. Check the tests and enjoy!

+# Credits

+Unfortunately, i needed huge help to complete this project.
+So i acknowledge that the community of udacity helped me a lot in order to finish this project.